surajsharma/singularity/src/journals/tyrna get murdered/glimpses of divinity/index.md

 [[12 the future is scruples all the way down]] (barriers to more utopian societies (structural/functional/emotional))

-[[13 epilogue: brahminism is theft]] (stealing god from god, shaktism and modernity, be the alien you want to see and mind the gap)
+[[13 epilogue - brahminism is theft]] (stealing god from god, shaktism and modernity, be the alien you want to see and mind the gap)